Do you find you struggle to make ends meet, and never seem to have enough money?

 But what exactly is a scarcity mindset, and how can you switch that and adopt an abundance mentality instead?

-Read on to discover the difference between scarcity and abundance mindsets, and how to shift if you need to.
+Read on to discover the difference between scarcity vs abundance mindsets, and how to shift if you need to.

 Having a scarcity mindset pretty much speaks for itself; you believe everything is in short supply.
 There’s a niggling fear that by the time it comes to your turn to receive, you’ll draw the short straw.